3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: Group theory of

 The specific composition rules for the (anti-)triplet products are

-where $r=0,1,2$, $\omega =e^{i\frac{2\pi }{3}}$, and $\left( x_{1},x_{2},x_{3}\right) $ and $\left( y_{1},y_{2},y_{3}\right) $ are the components of the (anti-)triplets in the product.
+where $r=0,1,2$, and $\left( x_{1},x_{2},x_{3}\right) $ and $\left( y_{1},y_{2},y_{3}\right) $ are the components of the (anti-)triplets in the product.
 Care should be taken in the product of a triplet and anti-triplet as the ordering is relevant.
-The subscript for the product of triplet and anti-triplet resulting in a singlet specifies which of the singlets it transforms as, whereas the product of two triplets (or two anti-triplets) results in distinct anti-triplets (or triplets), where the subscripts denote it is a symmetric product ($S_1$, $S_2$) or an anti-symmetric product ($A$).
+The subscript for the product of a triplet and an anti-triplet resulting in a singlet specifies which of the singlets it transforms as, whereas the product of two triplets (or two anti-triplets) results in distinct anti-triplets (or triplets), where the subscripts denote if it is a symmetric product ($S_1$, $S_2$) or an anti-symmetric one ($A$).